My Library Account Login

 Teaching & Learning Online

-Additionally, see our new guide for teaching and learning online.
+Additionally, see our guide for teaching and learning online.
 It brings together a wide range of resources for Douglas College faculty as they move to online instruction.

 In Canada, copyright is automatic.
 As soon as a work is fixed in print or digital form, it is protected by copyright.
 Copyright protects all original literary, dramatic, musical, artistic works, sound recordings, performances, and communications, but there are also areas which are not covered.
 Learn about your rights with the Copyright act, what kind of educational exceptions there are, and how all this applies to your work here at Douglas College.